wesmc7777/Azure-IoT-C-SDK-Reference/iothub-module-client-h/iothubmoduleclient-setinputmessagecallback.md

 * `inputName` The name of the queue to listen on for this moduleMethodCallback/userContextCallback.

-* `eventHandlerCallback` The callback which will be called by IoTHub.
+* `eventHandlerCallback` The callback which will be called by IoT Hub.

 * `userContextCallback` User specified context that will be provided to the callback.
 This can be NULL.